apes-suite/musubi-source/doc_pages/usage/index.md

 title: Build and run Musubi

-Subsequently is a short explanation on how to use Musubi:
+A short explanation on how to install and use Musubi:

 - Checkout:
     - <tt>git clone --recurse-submodules git@github.com:apes-suite/musubi.git</tt>

-  then you have the repository with sub-repos aotus and treelm in the folder
+  then you have the repository with submodules Aotus and Treelm in the directory
   <tt>musubi</tt>.

-- Note: You need MPI in order to compile the code.
+- Note: In addition to a Fortran compiler, you need MPI to compile the code.

 - Set environment variables
     - <tt>export CC=mpicc</tt>